How much do Lumineers cost?

 How do Lumineers differ from veneers?

-The question "How much do Lumineers cost?" can scare off some people, but many prefer the brand over traditional veneers because they're thinner and easier to place on the teeth.
+Many prefer the Lumineers brand over traditional veneers because they're thinner and easier to place on the teeth.
 Traditional veneers are typically about 0.5 millimeters thick, whereas Lumineers are typically 0.3 millimeters thick.

 Because they're thinner than other veneers, it may be harder for Lumineers to mask discolored teeth.
 If your teeth are heavily stained, there may not be enough material to hide the stains, and traditional veneers may be a better option.